ksandom/auto-zram/docs/compressionRatios.md

 ### Interpreting the results

 * Keep in mind that when there is little data in swap, the statistics are little better than a guess.
 You need to fill it with data to get a more accurate reading.
 * Just because you get one result on one use-case, does not mean you'll get the same result with the next use-case.
-It's worth getting data for all of your usecases before adjusting the compression ratio.
+It's worth getting data for all of your use-cases before adjusting the compression ratio.

 ### Using the results

+#### Manual

 Once you have values that you feel are safe for your use-case, you can adjust them in /etc/auto-zram/config